The Trade Desk

+The Trade Desk, Inc. (TTD) is an American multinational technology company that produces and services programmatic marketing automation with personalized real-time digital content.
+Headquartered in Ventura, California, it is the largest independent demand-side platform (DSP) in the world.
+TTD operates with over 400 partners at more than 30 locations worldwide.

+Overview

+TTD operates an omnichannel platform with data analytics capabilities and support, online platforms, media formats, enterprise APIs, and self-service publishing for brands and advertisers.
+Competing with Google, Facebook Ads, and others, its personalized ad content is utilized by Disney, NBCU, Roku, Walmart and Spotify.

 History

-Early years
+Founding - IPO, 2009-2015

 The Trade Desk was co-founded in 2009 by Jeff Green and David Pickles.
-They met at Microsoft after it had acquired Green's real-time digital advertising auction firm, AdECN, in 2007.
-By 2012, the company was included as an in Facebook’s launch of the real-time bidding (RTB) advertising platform, Facebook Exchange.
+They met at Microsoft, after its acquisition of Green's real-time digital advertising auction firm, AdECN, in 2007.

+In 2012, the company was included as a key partner in Facebook's launch of the real-time bidding (RTB) advertising platform, Facebook Exchange.

-In 2015, The Trade Desk was named among the top 10 of America’s Most Promising Companies by Forbes.
+In 2015, The Trade Desk was named among the top 10 of America's Most Promising Companies by Forbes.
 Founders Green and Pickles were also named as Ernst & Young Entrepreneurs of The Year 2015 in the Greater Los Angeles region.

-Initial public offering

-On September 21, 2016, The Trade Desk became a public company.
-The company reached a market cap of US$40 billion by 2021.
+Public company, 2016–present